Introduction

 - Session starts, found in

-. - Events, found in
+fact_sessions. - Events, found in

-. - Session closes, found
+fact_events. - Session closes, found

 Let’s say a user opens your media app, reads 3 articles, and then quits the app.
-This would log a session start, at least three article_read
+This would log a session start, at least three article_read events, and session close with the length of the session.
+Each data point is associated with an application identifier (app_id) that you have access to.
+You can run the following query to find your organization’s app_ids:

 select * from localytics_applications